danielwinkler10/CodingChalleges/README.md

 # DailyCodingChalleges
-My goal is to solve one programming challenge every day in 2020.
-I will be uploading my progress to GitHub on a daily basis starting on 1/22/2020.
+My goal is to solve one programming challenge every week in 2020.
+I will be uploading my progress to GitHub on a weekly basis starting on 1/22/2020.

 * Week 1 - Fibonacci Sequence.
 * Week 2 - Given a list of numbers and a number k, return whether any two numbers from the list can add up to k.